valhuber/python-rules/README.md

 | **Quality** | Rules are *automatically re-used* over all transactions, minimizing missed corner-cases| Considerable test and debug is required to find and address all corner cases, with high risk of bugs |
 | **Agility** | Rule execution is *automatically re-ordered* per dependencies, simplifying iteration cycles<br>Business Users can read the rules, and collaborate<br>Collaboration is further supported by running screens - see also Fab-QuickStart below | Changes require code to be re-engineered, at substantial cost and time |

-This can represent a meaningful reduction in project delivery:
+This can represent a meaningful reduction in project delivery.

-* Backend logic often represents nearly half the effort of a typical transactional database system.

-* Experience has shown that such rules can address over 90% of the backend logic, reducing such logic by 40X (200 vs. 5).
+Experience has shown that such rules can address over 90% of the backend logic, reducing such logic by 40X (200 vs. 5).

 ### Background